Professional Resources

 This page provides you with information to support your decision on a major or career path.
 We encourage you to come and speak with one of our professional staff members who can also provide you with personalized guidance.

-Career exploration program used to identify majors and careers that match your interests, abilities, and work-related values
+Career planning program used to identify majors and careers to match your interests, abilities, and work-related values

-View internship opportunities, student, and professional organizations, online resources, related job sites, and occupations targeted to your major.
+View internship opportunity sites, student, and professional organizations, online resources, related job sites, and occupations targeted to your major.

 The resources below support your investigation when looking for a job, exploring salary options, and seeing what jobs are currently available in the job market.